Skip to main content

 If you ask your community housing provider for this kind of work, there is often a wait time and financial considerations.
 Check your community housing provider’s website for its policy (rules) on programmed maintenance.

 If you think the work you want is repair work but your community housing provider says it is programmed maintenance, you can follow the steps on this page for getting non-urgent repairs done.
-If the work is not completed, you can then apply to VCAT for an order to make your community housing provider do the repairs.
+If the work is not completed, you can apply to Rental Dispute Resolution Victoria (RDRV).

 Your community housing provider cannot use future programmed maintenance as an excuse for delaying non-urgent repairs.